10 tips on how to study effectively

 How to study effectively

-If you are a VU student, we will help you achieve your full potential by developing your confidence, academic ability, and study skills.
-With our support, you will gain essential skills for university.
+And if you are a VU student, we can help you achieve your full potential by developing your confidence, academic ability and study skills.
+With our support, you can develop the skills needed to excel at university.

-Here are our top tips to help you study effectively.
+Here are our top tips to help you study effectively – take these and roll with them over your next exams!

 1. Get organised

-• Invest in a diary, and use it to keep track of current assignment deadlines.
+• invest in a diary, and use it to take control of your calendar and keep track of current assignment deadlines

-• Bring all the material and devices you need to class, so you can participate.
-You may find it helpful to pack your bag the night before, so you’re ready to go first thing in the morning.
+• bring all the material and devices you need to class, so you can participate.
+You may find it helpful to pack your bag and prepare any meals the night before, so you’re ready to go first thing in the morning.

 2. Don’t skip class!

-Skipping class can be detrimental to your learning and achieving your study goals.
-It leaves gaping holes in your notes – and in your subject knowledge.
+Missing class can really hurt your progress and be detrimental to your learning – and therefore achieving your study goals.
+Whether you're in high school or uni, it's important to not fall into the trap of ditching your classes.
+It leaves gaping holes in your notes, and even bigger gaps in your subject knowledge.

-VU’s Block Model® is designed to give you more time to devote to work, your social life and other commitments.
+At Victoria University, our VU Block Model® is designed to give you more time to work, see your family and friends, engage in hobbies, go to the gym and fulfil other commitments.

 3. Take notes

-To keep your brain engaged during class, take notes, which you can refer to later, as you refine your study techniques.
+Active listening will keep you engaged during class – plus you can refer to these notes later, as you further refine your study technique, whether it's high school or uni.

-Notes can help store information in your long-term memory, right there in class.
-These notes will be important for reviewing when you’re completing assessments and assignments.
+This helps store important information in your long-term memory.
+Plus, these notes will be really helpful to refer to when you’re completing assessments and assignments.

 You might find it handy to condense your notes after class, so they’re clear and easy to read.
 Underline or highlight key points.
 If anything doesn’t make sense, you can seek clarification from your teacher.

-You can also create visual aids like flow charts and mind maps to help simplify information.
-For some students, these visual aids help them remember complex information and study more effectively.
+To further cement this knowledge into your brain, you can create visual aids like flow charts and mind maps to help simplify information.
+For some students, these visual aids help them remember complex information and so, study more effectively.

-If you do miss a class, ask a study buddy or classmate if you can refer to their notes.
-This will ensure there are no holes in your own notetaking.
+If you do miss a class (or find yourself daydreaming – don't worry, it happens!), ask a study buddy or classmate if you can refer to their notes.
+This will ensure there are no gaps in your own notetaking.

 4. Talk to your teacher & ask questions

-The VU Block Model allows you to focus on one subject at a time.
-Learning in a work-shop style class, you get the opportunity to know your teacher.
+And at uni, the VU Block Model® allows you to focus on one subject at a time.
+As you'll be learning in a workshop-style class rather than a giant lecture theatre, you'll have the opportunity to get to know your teacher.

-You can take advantage of this interactive learning environment by asking questions during or after class, where you can get fast feedback.
+You can take advantage of this interactive learning environment by asking questions during or after class, where you can get immediate feedback.

 Teachers can further clarify any topics you find confusing.
-You may even be able to get a little direction on assignments before submitting.
+You may even be able to get a further direction on assignments before submitting.

 5. Space out your studying

-One of the most effective ways of studying is to space out your learning sessions.
+One of the most effective ways of studying is to carve space out between sessions.

-If you break up your study load over several days, you’ll retain information far more readily than if you crammed in one long session.
+If you break up your study load over several days, you’ll retain information far more readily than if you crammed it into your head during one long session.

-This can help deeply ingrain information, allowing you to retain it for the long term.
+This can help deeply ingrain information, letting it marinate and allowing you to retain it for the long term.

 You’ll find you achieve much better results for it.